-Data refinery is part of IBM Watson® and comes with IBM Watson Studio on the IBM Public Cloud, and IBM Watson Knowledge Catalog running on-premises using IBM Cloud Pak® for Data.
+Data Refinery is part of IBM Watson® and comes with IBM Watson Studio on the public IBM Cloud® and IBM Watson Knowledge Catalog running on-premises using IBM Cloud Pak® for Data.
 It’s a self-service data-preparation client for data scientists, data engineers, and business analysts.
 With it, you can quickly transform large amounts of raw data into quality consumable information that’s ready for analytics.
-Data refinery makes it easy to explore, prepare, and deliver data that people across your organization can trust.
+Data Refinery makes it easy to explore, prepare, and deliver data that people across your organization can trust.

-After following this tutorial, you will learn how to:
+In this tutorial, you will learn how to:

-- Load data into the IBM Cloud Pak for Data platform for use with data refinery.
+- Load data into the IBM Cloud Pak for Data platform for use with Data Refinery

-- Transform a sample data set, either by entering command-line R code or selecting menu operations.
+- Transform a sample data set, either by entering command-line R code or selecting menu operations

-- Visualize the data with charts and graphs.
+- Visualize data with charts and graphs

 Completing this tutorial should take about 45 minutes.

-Step 1.
-Load the billing.csv data into data refinery
+Load the german_credit_data.csv data into Data Refinery

-Click on the newly added billing.csv file.
+Click on the newly added german_credit_data.csv file.

 You should be able to see the data as shown below.
 Click on Refine.